azuspl/Azus-Portfoilo/index.md

 # LUA XFace: Random Face, Scale and Color 2019

-I always wanted for some gamemodes like Murder to have random scale, color and face pose so for that i created this addon, useable on sandbox too
+I always wanted for some gamemodes like Murder to have random scale, color and face pose so for that I created this addon, useable on sandbox too

 <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=1729291338">Check it out here</a>